Simplifying the Export Market Development Grant (EMDG) scheme

 We will consult with stakeholders on the scheme rules and design of the program.

 Review of financial assistance to SME exporters

-On 3 October 2019, the Minister for Trade, Tourism and Investment, Senator the Hon Simon Birmingham, announced Ms Anna Fisher (Co-Owner, Zonte’s Footstep) will undertake a review of the Export Market Development Grants (EMDG) scheme and Australian Government financial assistance to SME exporters.
+The Minister for Trade, Tourism and Investment, Senator the Hon Simon Birmingham, has released the independent review of financial assistance to SME exporters.

-For more information about the Review, please visit:
+For more information about the Review of financial assistance to SME exporters, please visit: